 Visit the Voting Equipment Database for an explanation of the types of voting equipment used.

-Votes not cast at the election district on election day (such as votes cast by military service voters and overseas federal election voters) must be separated and bundled in groups called “audit units.”
-Each audit unit shall contain approximately the average number of ballots cast in the precincts within the county, or fewer, but shall not be associated with any particular election district.
+Votes not cast at a polling place (“election district”) on Election Day (such as early votes and votes cast by UOCAVA voters) must be separated and bundled in groups called “audit units.”
+Each audit unit must contain approximately the average number of ballots cast in the precincts within the county, or fewer, but cannot be associated with any particular election district.
 Although the statute explicitly excludes emergency and provisional ballots from the Election Day ballots to be audited, N.J.
 Rev. Stat. § 19:61-9.1.c.(4), New Jersey’s 2021 audit procedures called for individual batches of vote by mail ballots and provisional ballots to each constitute a single audit unit and to be no larger than 300 ballots.
 New Jersey Election Audit Procedure – General Election 2021.
-Each audit unit will be assigned a unique identifying number, and will be included in the random selection process.
-Emergency and provisional ballots are not included in the group of ballots described above, and they are explicitly excluded from the other election day ballots to be audited are randomly chosen by lot by the attorney general at a public meeting.
+Each audit unit is assigned a unique identifying number, and is included in the random selection process.

-The procedures for the random selection and audit adopted by the audit team must be published prior to the election and an opportunity for public comment provided, and the random selection and the audit must be conducted publicly.
-See N.J.
-Rev. Stat. §19:61-9(1)(c)(6).
+The selection of the election districts, audit units, and elections to be audited are randomly chosen by lot by the attorney general at a public meeting.
+The procedures for the random selection and audit adopted by the audit team must be published prior to the election and the public must have the opportunity to comment.
+N.J.
+Rev. Stat. § 126.96.36.199.c(6).
 However, the law does not specify whether observers are allowed to view ballots or verify ballot marks.
-The attorney general shall announce publicly and publish the results of the audit, including a list of any discrepancies between the initial vote count and any subsequent manual counts of the voter-verified paper record.
+The attorney general is required to announce publicly and publish the results of the audit, including a list of any discrepancies between the initial vote count and any subsequent manual counts of the voter-verified paper record.
 N.J.
 Rev. Stat. § 188.8.131.52.c(7).

 Audit Counting Method